Symposia Submission –

 - Include the name and affiliation of your symposium Chair.

-- Provide the name of each speaker (If accepted, each symposia presenter will be required to submit an individual abstract for their presentation by the general submission deadline of April 1, 2020)
+- Provide the name of each speaker (If accepted, each symposia presenter will be required to submit an individual abstract for their presentation by the general abstract submission deadline)

 - Within the 1 hour and 30 min symposium, you will be required to indicate how much time will be used for the Symposium introduction, individual speaker presentations, and moderated, interactive scientific exchange